cabo/senml-jc/green.md

 Date | 12 | 2 + UINT(days since 1970)
 Array | 2 + count-1  | UINT(count)

-This does not include any whitespace or separators in JSON (commas, colons, array and map designators).
+This does not include any whitespace or separators in JSON (commas, colons, array and map designators) and other characters to enhance 'human-readable' representations.

 When choosing an encoding, binary encodings should be selected for any data structure that is not primarily composed of textual data.
+Using a rather crude simplification, messages can be separated in their 'scaffolding' and the 'value payload' they transport.
+In most cases, the proportion of scaffold and values is another selection decision.

 ## Example preferences

 While many dualities exist between JSON-encoded data and CBOR-encoded data, there are some key examples where CBOR structures should clearly be used instead of their JSON counterparts.

-* COSE should always be prefered over JOSE
+* COSE should always be preferred over JOSE
-* TODO: Add more!
+* CBOR should be used for conveyance, while 'human-readability' should be off-loaded to higher layer tools
+* CBOR should always be used where stable semantics exist that are designed with build-in extensibility

 # LoRa energy consumption